TITLE 77: PUBLIC HEALTH

 With respect to a natural person: any person related in the first degree of kinship to that person; each partnership and each partner thereof which that person or any affiliate of that person is a partner; and each corporation in which that person or any affiliate of that person is an officer, director or stockholder.
 (Section 1-106 of the Act)

 Aide or Orderly – any person providing direct personal care, training or habilitation services to residents.

 Alteration – any construction change or modification of an existing building which does not increase the area or cubic content of the building.

 Ambulatory Resident – a person who is physically and mentally capable of walking without assistance, or is physically able with guidance to do so, including the ascent and descent of stairs.

 Applicant – any person making application for a license.
 (Section 1-107 of the Act)

 Appropriate – term used to indicate that a requirement is to be applied according to the needs of a particular individual or situation.

 Assessment – the use of an objective system with which to evaluate the physical, social, developmental, behavioral, and psychosocial aspects of an individual.

-Audiologist – a person who is licensed as an audiologist under the Speech-Language Pathology and Audiology Practice Act [225 ILCS 110].
+Audiologist – a person who is licensed as an audiologist under the Illinois Speech-Language Pathology and Audiology Practice Act.